suzyi/deep-learning/README.md

 + (One of the ICLR 2018 best papers) On the Convergence of Adam and Beyond.
 + (One of the NeurIPS 2018 best papers) Neural Ordinary Differential Equations.
 + (One of the ICLR 2017 best papers) Understanding deep learning requires rethinking generalization.

+other selected papers:
++ Global convergence of the Heavy-ball method for convex optimization.
 ### deep learning courses
 + [EPFL course](https://documents.epfl.ch/users/f/fl/fleuret/www/dlc/#information).
 This is a deep learning course provided by senior researcher FRANÇOIS FLEURET [(His homepage)](https://www.idiap.ch/~fleuret/), who is now an adjunct faculty in the School of Engineering of the École Polytechnique Fédérale de Lausanne.